 Employment contracts are legally binding documents that lay out the terms and conditions for the employee and should be issued in writing so both parties are absolutely clear on what’s been agreed.

-Grievances, disciplinaries, equal opportunities and other policies all need to be in line with employment law and Acas guidance.
+Grievance, disciplinary and all other policies all need to be in line with employment law and Acas guidance.

 A grievance procedure can look complicated, just like a disciplinary procedure can.
 There are informal and formal stages to these procedures, and it may be confusing which route to take as well as which sanction is warranted – if any.
 Our handy employer guides are simple and easy to follow, detailing exactly what needs to happen to make the situation lawful and correct.